Trees on Private Property

 - Refrain from cutting surface roots, digging or tying anything to the tree as it can restrict growth.

-- Do not prune your tree yourself.
-Fill out the Tree Concerns Form for any tree problems or concerns.
+- Do not prune the tree yourself.
+Fill out the Tree Work Order for any problems or concerns.

 By-Law 34 Tree By-Law was created to “regulate the planting, maintenance, and removal of trees in public places within the City of Sarnia”, and protects all of our publicly owned trees.
 No one is allowed to harm, trim, transplant, or remove any tree found in a public place.
 Fill out the Tree Concerns Form if you see any problems with trees or would like more information.